blockchainofthings/CatenisAPIClientJS/README.md

 # Catenis API JavaScript Client

-This JavaScript library is used to make it easier to access the Catenis Enterprise API services from a web browser.
+This JavaScript library is used to make it easier to access the Catenis API services from a web browser.

-This current release (5.1.0) targets version 0.10 of the Catenis Enterprise API.
+This current release (5.1.0) targets version 0.10 of the Catenis API.

 ## Development